PhilaNgcamu/problem-solving-challenges/Day-25-Recursion/README.md

 - Practice, practice, practice!
 - See if the smaller version can be solved to figure out if a problem can be solved recursively.
-- Therefore, if it forms a pattern - it is called a recurrence relation, which helps us find the next term if we have the previous term.
+- Therefore, if it forms a pattern - it is called a recurrence relation (in some problems), which helps us find the next term if we have the previous term.
 - The base condition is when we know if the term is already equal to a knwn answer.